PUP-The-Programmers-Guild/100-days-of-code-tpg/README.md

     >
     > ## Goals:
     >
-    > **Today's Goal:** State the short-term goals you would like to achive in the present.
+    > **Today's Goal:** State the short-term goals you would like to achieve in the present.
     >
     > **Future Goals:** Lay down your long-term goals in your project or in the field of Tech.
     >